 - Fees may be paid online.

 You can request a waiver for all fees due to financial circumstances.
 A sliding fee scale based on federal poverty guidelines is used to determine eligibility for fee reductions.
-The fee waiver form and supporting documentation should be given to staff within two weeks of booking date.
+The fee waiver form (DOC) and supporting documentation should be given to staff within two weeks of booking date.